10 Questions About Floating Bathroom Vanities

 7. Are wall-hung vanities safe?

-Wall-hung vanities are completely safe if they are properly installed and secured to the wall.
-These cabinets have weight limits on them that must be followed, which will also include the weight of the countertop material that you choose.
+Wall-hung vanities are completely safe if properly installed and secured to the wall.
+These cabinets have weight limits that must be followed, including the weight of the countertop material you choose.
 That’s why additional blocking is sometimes required with installation—heavy materials like marble might require extra support.

 Related: Bathroom Trends For 2023